-Take intellectual risks.
-Although putting your ideas and work out in the world can feel uncomfortable, taking intellectual risks (even small ones like contributing to class discussions) is how you stretch the boundaries of your intellect and grow as a scholar.
+Take intellectual risks.I know that putting your ideas and work out in the world can feel uncomfortable, but taking intellectual risks (even small ones like contributing to class discussions) is a way to stretch the boundaries of your intellect and grow as a scholar.

 Join professional organizations as a student member.
 These organizations provide student opportunities for professional development and networking through online resources, workshops, and professional conferences.